-- (4) If the SNMPv2 snmpTrapOID parameter is one of the standard traps as defined in RFC1907 [12], the SNMPv1 specific-trap parameter SHALL be set to zero.
-Otherwise, the SNMPv1 specific-trap parameter SHALL be set to the last sub-identifier of the SNMPv2 snmpTrapOID parameter. - (5) The SNMPv1 time-stamp parameter SHALL be taken directly from the SNMPv2 sysUpTime parameter. - (6) The SNMPv1 variable-bindings SHALL be the SNMPv2 variablebindings.
-Note, however, that if the SNMPv2 variable-bindings contain any objects whose type is Counter64, the translation to SNMPv1 notification parameters cannot be performed.
-In this case, the notification cannot be encoded in an SNMPv1 packet (and so the notification cannot be sent using SNMPv1, see section 4.1.3 and section 4.2). - 4.
+- (4) If the SNMPv2 snmpTrapOID parameter is one of the standard traps as defined in RFC 3418 [RFC3418], the SNMPv1 specific-trap parameter SHALL be set to zero.
+Otherwise, the SNMPv1 specific-trap parameter SHALL be set to the last sub-identifier of the SNMPv2 snmpTrapOID parameter. - (5) The SNMPv1 time-stamp parameter SHALL be taken directly from the SNMPv2 sysUpTime parameter. - The SNMPv1 variable-bindings SHALL be the SNMPv2 variablebindings (and note that the SNMPv2 variable-bindings do not include the variable-bindings containing sysUpTime.0, snmpTrapOID.0).
+Note, however, that if the SNMPv2 variablebindings contain any objects whose type is Counter64, the translation to SNMPv1 notification parameters cannot be performed.
+In this case, the notification cannot be encoded in an SNMPv1 packet (and so the notification cannot be sent using SNMPv1, see section 4.2.3 and section 4.3). - 4.
 Approaches to Coexistence in a Multi-lingual Network